mycpuorg/mycpuorg.github.io/_posts/2021-01-03-set-or-unique.md

 with the compiler won't affect the behavior of standard library code in any significant way based on the flags set in your code.

-Nonetheless, this is a fair point, so I have
+Nonetheless, this is a fair point, so I have modified accordingly and shared the numbers below.

 ### "Why use a sorted structure"
 Because it makes it easier to find duplicates so you would expect the final algo